near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 ### Notes

-* `nft_on_approve` is a fire-and-forget operation. `nft_approve_account_id` returns a boolean immediately, ignoring the result of this call.
+* `nft_on_approve` is a fire-and-forget operation. `nft_approve` returns a boolean immediately, ignoring the result of this call.
 * There is no parallel `nft_on_revoke` when revoking either a single approval or when revoking all.
 This is partially because scheduling many `nft_on_revoke` calls when revoking all approvals could incur prohibitive [gas fees](https://docs.near.org/docs/concepts/gas).
 Apps caching approved account statuses can therefore not rely on having up-to-date information, and should periodically refresh their caches.
-Since this will be the necessary reality for `nft_revoke_all`, there is no reason to complicate `nft_revoke_account_id` with an `nft_on_revoke` call.
+Since this will be the necessary reality for `nft_revoke_all`, there is no reason to complicate `nft_revoke` with an `nft_on_revoke` call.

 ### No incurred cost for core NFT behavior